expo/expo-github-action/fingerprint/README.md

 on:
   push:
-    # REQUIRED: push main(default) branch is necessary for this action to update its fingerprint database
+    # REQUIRED: push events are necessary for this action to update its fingerprint database
     branches: [main]
   pull_request:
     types: [opened, synchronize]